 A Command to reset the Meter Balance(4.6.5.11) to zero.

-In executing the Command, GSME shall reset the Accumulated Debt Register(4.6.5.1), the Emergency Credit activated and used, and the Emergency Credit Balance(4.6.5.8).
+In executing the Command, GSME shall reset the Accumulated Debt Register(4.6.5.1), the Emergency Credit activated and used, and the Emergency Credit Balance(4.6.5.8), and shall deactivate Emergency Credit so that it is capable of activation when GSME is operating in Prepayment Mode where Emergency Credit is available (as set out in Section 4.4.7.2).

 Set Clock